 - Mid-weight boots are best for Machu Picchu.
 Heavy boots provide great cushioning and are very durable but can be a little heavy to trek in

-- The outer membrane should be waterproof.
+- The inner membrane should be waterproof.
 Gore-tex is the best material for this

-- The lacing-system should incorporate speed hocks or D-strings which provide additional ankle support
+- The lacing-system should incorporate speed hooks or D-strings which provide additional ankle support

 The Italian brand, Asolo, make incredible hiking boots.
 Have a look at their Asolo Fugitive hiking boot.
 Other good hiking boot brands include Salomon (see there Quest range), Berghaus (see their Explorer range), the Timberland Chocurua or the Hi-Tec Altitude.